Key takeaways

 |---|---|---|

-Licensing model: Free and open source — you pay your LLM provider directly.
+Licensing model: Free and open source (Apache 2.0) — you pay for inference only, either directly to your LLM provider (BYOK) or through Cline's usage-based provider.
+No subscription fees.[4]

-Hidden costs: Complex agentic tasks can consume $5-50+ in API costs per session depending on model and task complexity.
+Hidden costs: Complex agentic tasks can consume $5-50+ in API costs per session depending on model and task complexity (estimate as of February 2026).

 Competitive Positioning